YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **To start YottaDB without using any script**:

-* Define ydb_dist, ydb_log, ydb_tmp, ydb_gbldir, and ydb_routines.
-Ensure that ydb_dist points to the location of your YottaDB distribution.
+* Define gtm_dist, gtm_log, gtm_tmp, gtmgbldir, and gtmroutines.
+Ensure that gtm_dist points to the location of your YottaDB distribution.

-* Add ydb_dist to the system environment variable PATH.
+* Add gtm_dist to the system environment variable PATH.

 * Ensure that you have set an appropriate value for TERM.